molmod/yaff/doc/howto.rst

    namespaces.
 This is convenient when testing a new FF for one sort of fragment.

-4. Lower priority: provide a simple tool to automatically assign bonds and atom types using rules.
+4. [LOW PRIORITY] Provide a simple tool to automatically assign bonds and atom types using rules.
 (For the moment we hack our way out with the ``molmod`` package.)